aladinoster/alsite/content/post/av-ipam/index.md

 +++
-title = "Display Jupyter Notebooks with Academic" subtitle = "Learn how to blog in Academic using Jupyter notebooks" summary = "Learn how to blog in Academic using Jupyter notebooks" date = 2019-02-05T00:00:00Z draft = false
+title = "IPAM Workshop on Autnomous Vehicles" subtitle = "Details about the world of Applied Mathemathics" summary = "In this post I will share my experience about the my visit to UCLA in the framework of the workshop on Autonomous Vehicles" date = 2019-02-05T00:00:00Z draft = false